The Northern Powerhouse

 Mal Kirk was in the final of the tournament.
 Opposing him was another top contender and favourite of the fans, Steve Veidor, who had already won the tournament on two previous occasions.
 With one fall apiece Mal began to dominate the proceedings and another upset seemed quite possible.
 With Mal in control Veidor took the initiative and flung Mal forwards into the corner post, catching him on the rebound to take the winning fall with a roller shoulder press.
 So near yet not near enough, but Mal Kirk had established himself as a top heavyweight on the national stage.

-We have heard some fans group Mal Kirk with some of the other oversized heavyweights who emerged in British rings in the 1980s.
-Such views are mistaken because Mal Kirk was a knowledgeable and genuine wrestler experienced in facing men of the highest calibre.
+To simply associate Mal Kirk with those oversized heavyweights who emerged in British rings in the 1980s is an error as he was a knowledgeable and genuine wrestler who was experienced in facing men of the highest calibre.
 SaxonWolf again, “I would take Mal Kirk out of this group, he was genuinely an intimidating looking wrestler, who had credibility, even in his later years.”
-Heritage member Powerlock was another admirer, “Powerlock: "Mucky Mal had the crowd baying for his blood very quickly, another man who knew how to work a crowd without having to resort to chants, handclaps etc."
+Heritage member Powerlock was another admirer: "Mucky Mal had the crowd baying for his blood very quickly, another man who knew how to work a crowd without having to resort to chants, handclaps etc."